jamespooley/qa-athena/README.md

 * `$ chmod 755 generate_qc_report.sh`
 * `$ ./generate_qc_report.sh <YOUR FIRST NAME>.txt`
 * Grab your favorite beverage, sit back and relax, and start rating the quality of structural and functional coregistration of the Athena pipeline-processed images.
+* **NB:** Do not exit the program after starting it!
+Currently, you can't pause and restart where you left off.
+When you want to take a break, just leave the program running in the background.

 ### Data